code-cody-418/code-cody-418/README.md

 ### Current Projects:
 - **[DPM Website](http://www.dpm.navajo-nsn.gov/)** As an employee of the Navajo Nation Human Resources, I rebuilt their website.
 One big feature I added was changing hundreds of job postings from static HTML into dynamic data.

-- **[VR-Personal-Portfolio](https://github.com/Brody-code-designer/vr-personal-portfolio)** My Personal Portfolio is in a 3d environment with the ability to enable Virtual Reality.
-To accomplish this I'm using these NodeJs libraries Three.js, react-three/fiber, react-xr, and drei. www.mycodingskillz.com
+- **[Personal-Portfolio](https://github.com/code-cody-418/personal-portfolio)** My Personal Portfolio is within a 3d environment.
+To accomplish this I'm using these NodeJs libraries Three.js, react-three/fiber, and drei. www.codecody.dev

-- **[XP-Exercise:](https://github.com/Brody-code-designer/XP-Exercise)** A game that encourages exercise by following along with 3D avatars.
-Tools used include React, React-Three/Fiber, and React Bootstrap. www.expninja.com

-### Past Projects:
-- **[AlienGram:](https://github.com/now-in-orbit/alien-gram)** A social media website created with a group while at coding bootcamp.
-Tools include React, Express, Redux, Bootstrap, Docker, TypeScript, and much more. https://bit.ly/alien-gram

-- **Secret Code:** A personal blog for coding tips, tricks, and secrets.
-The primary tool used to develop this site is WordPress and a Blocksy theme.

-- **Saiyan Web Dev:** A personal website I developed at a coding CNM Web Development Bootcamp.
-Tools used include HTML, CSS, Vanilla JavaScript, Bootstrap, and jQuery.

 ### Work Experience: